gching/wit_ruby/README.md

     Override token when created
     $ client = Wit::REST::Client.new(token: "Insert Token Here")

-The client provides also a session for you to mainly do API calls.
+The client provides a session for you to mainly do API calls.
 I suggest you save the session somewhere for easy access.

     $ session = client.session